 Introduction

 Fungal infection and their complications continue to remain a burden on the health system of many nations and have claimed the lives of many people especially in Africa with the most frequent fungal pathogens beingCandida, Aspergillus, Pneumocystis and Cryptococcus spp.
 It is estimated that these fungal species cause at least 1.4 million deaths worldwide per year (Brown et al., 2012).
 Skin diseases are associated with mortality rates of 20,000 in Sub-Saharan Africa in 2001 (WHO, 2005).
-Malnutrition, poor environmental sanitation, lack of portable water supply are the contributing factor to the burden of skin disease in Africa (Mahéet al., 1998; Doe et al., 2001; Adebola, 2004) and Nigeria inclusive.
+Malnutrition, poor environmental sanitation, lack of potablewater supply are the contributing factor to the burden of skin disease in Africa (Mahéet al., 1998; Doe et al., 2001; Adebola, 2004) and Nigeria inclusive.
 Medicinal plants have been considered as the primary source of healing and are widely used for the treatment of various ailments; this has been attributed to their affordability, accessibility and lesser side effects (Farnsworth et al., 1991; Haile and Delenasaw, 2007).
-About 80 percent of world population still rely on plant-based traditional medicines for some aspect of their primary health care.
-The discovery of many potent drugs being used in modern clinical practiceshave been achieved through research and development from traditional medicinal preparations (Burkill, 2000).Tapinanthusglobiferus(Loranthaceae) is a semi-parasite that grows mostly on the branches of a large number of tree species including Vitellariaparadoxa, Kola, Citrus,Combretum, Acacia,Aloeand Terminalia as host trees (Waterberg et al., 1989; Polhill and Wiens, 1998).Itis widely distributed throughout tropical and subtropical region of Western and Eastern African.
+About 80 percent of the world population still rely on plant-based traditional medicines for some aspect of their primary health care.
+The discovery of many potent drugs being used in modern clinical practiceshasbeen achieved through research and development from traditional medicinal preparations (Burkill, 2000).Tapinanthusglobiferus(Loranthaceae) is a semi-parasite that grows mostly on the branches of a large number of tree species including Vitellariaparadoxa, Kola, Citrus,Combretum, Acacia,Aloeand Terminalia as host trees (Waterberg et al., 1989; Polhill and Wiens, 1998).Itis widely distributed throughout the tropical and subtropical regions of Western and Eastern African.

-The plantis used in ethnomedicine to treat itching (Burkill, 2000), tumour (Haile and Delensaw, 2007), hypertension, ulcers, epilepsy, diabetes, weakness of vision and promoting muscular relaxation before delivery (Bassay, 2012) and it is also used to remove placenta after parturition (Sher and Alyemini, 2011).
-In spite of its widespread usage, literature search revealed the paucity of research conducted on the plant, hence the need to evaluate the antifungal effect of the plant in order to validate the ethnomedicinal claim of its use in treatment of fungal infections.
+The plantis used in ethnomedicine to treat itching (Burkill, 2000), tumor (Haile and Delensaw, 2007), hypertension, ulcers, epilepsy, diabetes, weakness of vision and promoting muscular relaxation before delivery (Bassay, 2012) and it is also used to remove placenta after parturition (Sher and Alyemini, 2011).
+Despite its widespread usage, literature search revealed the paucity of research conducted on the plant, hence the need to evaluate the antifungal effect of the plant to validate the ethnomedicinal claim of its use in the treatment of fungal infections.

 Materialsand Methods

-The solvents/reagents used were of analytical grade and were distilled prior to use, they include methanol, n- butanol, ethylacetate, chloroform, n-hexane and dimethyl sulfoxide (DMSO; LobalChemiePvt Ltd, India).Sabouruad dextrose agar and broth (Himedia Laboratoies Pvt Ltd, India).
+The solvents/reagents used were of analytical grade and were distilled before use, they include methanol, n- butanol, ethylacetate, chloroform, n-hexane and dimethyl sulfoxide (DMSO; LobalChemiePvt Ltd, India).Sabouruad dextrose agar and broth (Himedia Laboratories Pvt Ltd, India).
 UV spectrophotometer (Abrera BARCELONA Spain).
 Ohaus digital weighing balance (Champ 11 CH15R, Ohaus Corporation, Pinebrook NJ, USA), Metler balance (Model P162 supplied by Gallenhamp).
-96 well Micro-titre plate, single and multi-channels micropipette (HUAWEI LAB), Vertical automatic electro thermal pressure steam sterilizer (LX-C35L.
-HEFEI HUATAI Medical equipment Co.
+96 well Micro-titre plate, single and multi-channel micropipette (HUAWEI LAB), Vertical automatic electro thermal pressure steam sterilizer (LX-C35L.
+HEFEI HUATAI Medical Equipment Co.
 LTD).
 Microplate Reader (2100-C, Optic IvymanSystem)and fluconazole powder (Cat No. F8929, Sigma Aldrich, U.S.A.)

 Plant sample

 Plant sample of T. globiferus growing on Vitexdoniana was collected from DangeShuni Local Government Area of Sokoto State, Nigeria in December 2016.
 It was identified and authenticated by NamadiSanusi of the Herbarium Section, Department of Botany, Ahmadu Bello University Zaria, with a voucher (No.900107).
-The plant material was airdried, pulverized, labelled and stored in a polythene bag for further use.
+The plant material was air-dried, pulverized, labeled and stored in a polythene bag for further use.

 Preparation of plant material

 The powdered leaf of T. globiferus (2.0 kg) was exhaustively extracted with 3 L of 90 % methanol for 6 days.
-The extract was filtered using Whatman No. 1 filter paper and the filtrate was evaporated to dryness using rotary evaporator at 40 ℃ to afford crude methanol leaf extract (140 g).
-Some part of the extract (120 g) was partitioned into n-hexane, chloroform, ethylacetate and n-butanol fractions.
+The extract was filtered using Whatman No. 1 filter paper and the filtrate was evaporated to dryness using a rotary evaporator at 40 ℃ to afford crude methanol leaf extract (140 g).
+Some part of the extract (120 g) was partitioned into n-hexane, chloroform, ethylacetate, and n-butanol fractions.

 Preliminary Phytochemical Screening